SindhuraPothala/sketch-pad/README.md

-It’s lovely to meet you.
+It’s a pleasure to meet you.